OwenBernstein/OwenBernstein.github.io/_posts/2020-9-13-Introduction.md

 ---
 layout: post
 title: Sep.
 13, 2020 - Introduction
+description: An introductory post examining past elections and their closeness.
 ---

 As the contentious 2020 election looms nearer, countless Americans will begin to